Lambda Alpha Honors Society

 Lambda Alpha Symposium

-Our chapter also organizes and hosts a yearly Symposium open to undergraduate and graduate anthropology students both on and off campus.
+Our chapter also organizes and hosts an annual Symposium open to undergraduate and graduate anthropology students both on and off campus.
 This Symposium generally occurs during the spring semester of each year.
-There is a prize for the overall best presentation as well as the best undergraduate presentation.
+There is a prize for the Overall Best Presentation as well as the Best Undergraduate Presentation.

-Please check back for information pertaining to the spring 2020 Lambda Alpha Symposium!
+Please check back for information pertaining to future Lambda Alpha Symposiums.

 Lambda Alpha Journal